aiven/aiven-docs/docs/products/postgresql/howto/migrate-cloud-region.md

 queries from the old provider/region.

 :::note
-You can check the service\'s state at the top of the service\'s page, just below the service\'s name.
+You can check the service's state at the top of the service's page, just below the service's name.
 :::

 New nodes will be added to the existing PostgreSQL cluster residing in